n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Derivation

-\textbf{Remarks:} \begin{itemize}[noitemsep,nolistsep] \item In the coupling case, there is an implicit dependence on the heterogeneity term $b$ inside the functions $b^{(\ell)}$ and $\mathcal{H}_{n,m}^{(\ell)}(\phi)$ in Equation \eqref{eq:dphi}, because for nonzero $b$, each forcing function of $p_i^{(\ell)}$ will also contain $b$ (up to the power $b^{\ell}$).
-We show an example of the phase reduction with explicit heterogeneity $b$ up to order $O(\ve^2)$ in Appendix \ref{a:fourier}, which is used to calculate two-parameter bifurcation diagrams in Section \ref{sec:coupling}. \item In the forcing case, changes to the forcing frequency simply results in a vertical shift of the $\mathcal{H}_{n,m}^{(\ell)}$ functions because the dependence on the heterogeneity parameter $\delta$ is completely described by $b^{(\ell)}$ in \eqref{eq:dphi} (see Section \ref{sec:forcing}). \end{itemize}
+\begin{remark} \begin{itemize}[noitemsep,nolistsep] \item \yp{In the case that $G_P(X,Y)$ represent coupling}, there is an implicit dependence on the heterogeneity term $b$ inside the functions $b^{(\ell)}$ and $\mathcal{H}_{n,m}^{(\ell)}(\phi)$ in Equation \eqref{eq:dphi}, because for nonzero $b$, each forcing function of $p_i^{(\ell)}$ will also contain $b$ (up to the power $b^{\ell}$).
+We show an example of the phase reduction with explicit heterogeneity $b$ up to order $O(\ve^2)$ in \ref{a:fourier}, which is used to calculate two-parameter bifurcation diagrams in Section \ref{sec:coupling}. \item \yp{In the case that $G_P(X,Y)$ represent forcing}, changing the forcing frequency results in a vertical shift of the $\mathcal{H}_{n,m}^{(\ell)}$ functions because the dependence on the heterogeneity parameter $\delta$ is completely described by $b^{(\ell)}$ in \eqref{eq:dphi} (see Section \ref{sec:forcing}). $\blacksquare$ \end{itemize} \end{remark}